Moonlapse/nbMCP/README.txt

 - Open Client Project File

-- MPC is not ready to edit with Netbeans
+- MPC is now ready to edit with Netbeans